I’ve been charged with being unworthy;

 “Knowing your value doesn’t change what comes your way, it just changes how you handle the things that come.
 Know your worth; Fix your attitude; And every challenge becomes an opportunity to learn, mature, and excel.” – Makafui.

-The presence of so much knowledge has exposed many young minds to some of the very finest specimens of the human race: Of staggering achievements and epic struggles; Of transitions spearheaded by men and women of dreams and faith and action – veritable martyrs of their beliefs.
+The presence of so much knowledge has exposed many young minds to some of the very finest specimen of the human race: Of staggering achievements and epic struggles; Of transitions spearheaded by men and women of dreams and faith and action – veritable martyrs of their beliefs.
 Continue reading